saber-khakbiz/JokesApi/README.md

 ## Usage

-To use the project,first install requirements `pip install -r requirements.txt` then run `python.exe jokesapi.py`.
+To use the project:

+1. install requirements `pip install -r requirements.txt`
+2. `python.exe jokesapi.py`.
    You can also include any examples or screenshots to demonstrate the functionality of the project.

 ## Contributing